hogart/expressjs-classy-controllers/README.md

 ## StaticController

 Simple controller, serving one static page.
 If you override `getData(req, res)` in child class it is possible to pass dynamic data to that page.
+Note that `getData` should return Promise (even if your operation is synchronous).

 ## CRUDController